grattan/R_at_Grattan/Introduction_to_R.md

 ## `#r_at_grattan`
 A great way to learn about R is to ask a Grattan person!
-Pose a question in the `#r_at_grattan` channel in Grattan Slack and someone will be sure to answer it.
+Pose a question in the `#r_at_grattan` channel in **Grattan Slack** and someone will be sure to answer it.

 At Grattan, none of us is a programmer first and foremost.
-We're a motley crew of economists, lawyers, doctors, scientists and philopsophers who have learned how to code so we can work with data.
+We're a motley crew of economists, lawyers, doctors, scientists and philosophers who have learned how to code so we can work with data.
 Don't feel bad if you don't know what you're doing yet -- we've all been there and are happy to help you get up to speed.